onyeka-hub/Project-14/README.md

 ```

 3. Install Jenkins plugins
-  1. Plot plugin
-  2. Artifactory plugin

-- We will use plot plugin to display tests reports, and code coverage information.
+- Plot plugin: We will use plot plugin to display tests reports, and code coverage information.

-- The Artifactory plugin will be used to easily upload code artifacts into an Artifactory server.
+- Artifactory plugin: The Artifactory plugin will be used to easily upload code artifacts into an Artifactory server.

 Provision an instance with a minimum of 4G RAM for Artifactory server and use the URL to configure Jenkins